Stanford University Medical Center, 2001, Fellowship in Clinical Molecular Genetics and Clinical Cytogenetics

 Shanghai Medical University, China, 1990, MD

 The focus of Dr. Fang's laboratory research is on the genomics and combinatorial genetics/epigenetics of human neoplasia.
-Combining classical genetic approaches of mapping, karyotyping, fluorescence in situ hybridization, single-gene mutation analysis, bisulfite sequencing, and functional genetics with new genomic tools including microarray, comparative genome hybridization, and next-generation sequencing, we aim to identify genetic and epigenetic aberrations in cancer that are prognostically significant and may serve as actionable biomarkers for treatment decision making for individual patients.
-Dr. Fang's research is currently supported by funding from the National Institute of Health and the HOPE Foundation.
+Combining classical genetic approaches of mapping, karyotyping, fluorescence in situ hybridization (FISH), single-gene mutation analysis, bisulfite sequencing, and functional genetics with new genomic tools including chromosome genomic array testing (CGAT), next-generation sequencing, and whole genome sequencing, we aim to identify genetic and epigenetic aberrations in cancer that are prognostically significant and may serve as actionable biomarkers for treatment decision making for individual patients.
+Dr. Fang's research is currently supported by funding from the National Institute of Health, SWOG, and private foundations.

 Dr. Fang’s current studies focus on two diseases as representation of solid tumor and hematological malignancy.
 As part of a UW/FHCRC project grant for understanding the mechanism and markers for prostate cancer metastases, we genomically characterize the disseminated tumor cells (DTC) of prostate cancer, looking at correlates to progression and biological functions to explore the stem cell aspects of DTC and the role of DTC in tumor dormancy.
+We are extending our research to characterize circulating tumor cells (CTC) and cell-free DNA (cfDNA) as well.
 We also use high-throughput epigenetic tools to identify methylation markers important to distinguish indolent versus aggressive prostate cancer.
 For the study of acute myeloid leukemia (AML), we compare the global methylation profiling of good- and poor-outcome AML patients, especially those with normal cytogenetics, to identify differentially methylated genomic regions that will predict outcome and therapeutic response.
-Integrated studies of epigenetic and genomic/expression profiling, as well as functional pathway analyses, are important to help gain true insight into the pathophysiology of human cancer.
+Integrated studies of epigenetic and genomic/expression profiling, as well as functional pathway analyses, are important to help gain true insight into the pathophysiology of human cancer and to identify clinically useful diagnostic, prognostic, and predictive biomarkers.